Ali, Marshall beat Florida International in the 38-0 shutout - ExBulletin

 Thundering Herd ran for 246 yards and scored all five of their shots on the ground and did not return the ball while the defense kept the Panthers at just 288 yards offensive.

-Shane Ciucci hit a 29-meter goal in the first quarter to open the scoring and four different defenders scored quick kicks the rest of the way, including Sheldon Evans’ 41-meter run to the final zone in the second quarter while Marshall ran for 246 meters.
+Shane Ciucci hit a 29-meter goal in the first quarter to open the scoring and four different defenders scored quick shots on the other side of the road, including Sheldon Evans running 41 yards to the final zone in the second quarter, while Marshall ran for 246 yards.

 Grant Wells was 20 of 25 assists for 184 yards for Marshall (4-3, 2-1 Conference USA), who announced his intention to leave C-USA and join the Sun Belt before the game.